 If none of these solutions appeal to you, you can visit an allergist for allergy skin testing to see what the exact allergen is, says Dr. Bartos.
 (Yes, they can even do this with semen, she says.)

 For most women and folks with vaginas, when something — be it a tampon, a speculum, finger, penis, dildo, etc. — is about to be inserted into the vagina, the muscles relax to accept the foreign object.
 But for people with this little-known condition, the muscles aren't able to relax.
 Instead, "the muscles have involuntary contractions which tighten the entry to the point where penetration is either impossible or downright painful," explains Dr. Rabin.

 Even after attempted penetration, the vagina can tighten and clench in anticipation of more pain, explains Dr. Barnes, which in itself can be painful and lead to prevailing muscular soreness, not to mention cause lasting pain after sex.
 (Related: The Truth About What Happens to Your Vagina if You Haven't Had Sex in a While).

 There isn't one cause of vaginismus: "It could be caused by a soft tissue injury from sports, sexual trauma, childbirth, inflammation in the pelvic floor, infection, etc.," explains Reeves.

 It's often thought to part psychological and physical (as most things are!).
 "It's like the vagina is trying to 'protect' the person from further trauma," says Dr. Bartos.
-That's why she and Reeves recommend seeing a trauma-trained pelvic floor physical therapist who can work with you release these muscles and address the underlying cause, if there is one.
-"I suggest a hands-on sex and pelvic floor therapist, if you can find one," says Reeves.
+That's why she and Reeves recommend seeing a trauma-trained pelvic floor physical therapist who can work with you to release these muscles and address the underlying cause if there is one.
+"I suggest a hands-on sex and pelvic floor therapist if you can find one," says Reeves.

 6. Your ovarian cysts are bugging you.